-Vietnam has so much to offer the traveller, from the mountain regions of Sapa and Mai Chau to the seaside resorts of Hoi An and the many islands off its coast such as Phu Quoc.
 You can fly into Hanoi in the north, Danang in the centre or Ho Chi Minh City in the south of the country.
-One of its beautiful regions is the mighty Mekong Delta.
+One of Vietnam’s most beautiful regions is the mighty Mekong Delta.
 The beautiful lush Mekong Delta of Vietnam is located in the south of the country and can easily be accessed from Ho Chi Minh City or on a speedboat from Phnom Penh in Cambodia.

 Join our Facebook Group – Vietnam Travel Planning for all things Vietnam.
 Our community will assist in answering all the questions that you may have.
 Our articles will assist you in planning your next vacation.